dev-code0101/aiad/README.md

    yarn
    ```

-3. Configure the backend URL (if different from default):
+3. Configure the backend URL (if different from the default):
    - Open `.env.local`
    - Update `NEXT_PUBLIC_API_URL` with your backend URL
    - Example: `NEXT_PUBLIC_API_URL=https://your-backend-url.com`